 If you are on a plant based diet, it’s important to be aware of your iron intake.
 Because non-heme iron is more difficult to be absorbed, you’ll have to make sure you’re getting enough iron in order to avoid deficiencies.
-Don’t worry, the good news is that there are plenty of great plant based foods that really are loaded with iron and are delicious as well.
+Don’t worry, the good news is that there are plenty of great plant-based foods that contain iron and are delicious as well.
 In addition, many plant based foods also contain a lot of vitamin C and this will make the non-heme iron far more easily to be absorbed.

 How much iron do we need?

 Generally, men and non-menstruating women need about 10 mg per day (man: 9-11 mg; women: 15 – 16mg).
 Menstruating or lactating women need 11-20 mg iron. source Nevo

 Where to find iron on a plant based diet?

 Spirulina contains iron.
 This is a great superfood and you’ll only need 1 or 2 teaspoons per day.
 I always add two teaspoons in my smoothie.
 This provides about 0.22 mg of iron.
 Slowly build this up if you find the taste of your smoothie a bit less tasty.
 Eventually you will not taste the spirulina anymore.
 Or get the spirulina tablets that you can take with water.

 There are so many sources of iron on a plant based diet.
 My favorite are lentils.
 But in oatmeal, quinoa, other legumes, seeds such as pumpkin and sesame, nuts such as cashews, almonds or pine nuts and vegetables such as spinach there is also iron.

 If you’re still worried that you may get too little iron per day, consider the following.